martinmuzak/OfficeDocs-SkypeForBusiness/Teams/rooms/bring-your-own-device.md

 The summary metrics show how many rooms of each type you have in your organization.

 > [!IMPORTANT]
 > A BYOD room is defined as any room that does not have a meeting enabled compute.
 In the Pro Management portal specifically, that means **any room that does not have a Microsoft Teams Room** or Surface Hub.
 These rooms may or may not have peripherals associated to them.
 These rooms are pulled from the Microsoft Admin Center and Exchange.
-A BYOD room that is hidden in the GAL will not appear in this view, nor is it manageble via the Pro Management portal.
+A BYOD room that is hidden in the GAL will not appear in this view, nor is it manageable via the Pro Management portal.

 - The following table describes the columns in the **Rooms** view of the Inventory.
 The Monitored and Planned columns are not relevant for BYOD rooms.